Aarception/Mo-information-security-portfolio/README.md

 Acccountability performed in narrative, etiquette, and visual allegory.

+## The recurring fractal question: Why was the opportunity structured in a way that produced an expectation without corresponding operational support?

 ---

 This repository contains incident‑driven cybersecurity case studies, penetration‑testing workflows, and reproducible technical labs.